-Twitter is an online social networking service that enables users to send and read short 140-character messages called “tweets”.
+Twitter is an online social networking service that enables users to send and read short 280-character (Changed from 140 to 280 – Nov 2017) messages called “tweets”.
 Twitter is ranked as one of the ten-most-visited websites worldwide by Alexa’s web traffic analysis.

 Twitter allows users to update their profile via their mobile phone either by text messaging or by apps released for certain smartphones and tablets.
 As a social network, Twitter revolves around the principle of followers.
 When you choose to follow another Twitter user, that user’s tweets appear in reverse chronological order on your main Twitter page.
 If you follow 20 people, you’ll see a mix of tweets scrolling down the page: breakfast-cereal updates, interesting new links, music recommendations, even musings on the future of education.
 According to research published in April 2014, around 44 percent of user accounts have never tweeted.

 Users can group posts together by topic or type by use of hashtags – words or phrases prefixed with a “#” sign.
 Similarly, the “@” sign followed by a username is used for mentioning or replying to other users.
 To re-post a message from another Twitter user and share it with one’s own followers, a user can click the retweet button within the Tweet.
 The tweets were set to a largely constrictive 140-character limit for compatibility with SMS messaging, introducing the shorthand notation and slang commonly used in SMS messages.